The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime: Space and time optimizations in the surface code

 \subsection{Problem specification}

 We start our investigation with the logical resource requirement set out by Lee et al \cite{Lee2020EvenHypercontraction} to simulate FeMoco to chemical accuracy, and assess the feasibility of reaching desirable run times as a function of the code cycle time and number of achievable physical qubits.
 In the work of Lee et al, a detailed surface code strategy is presented with algorithm specific optimizations, such as minimizing the number of data qubits that are stored for working.
-In contrast, the surface code strategies we utilize, which follows both the work of Litinski \cite{Litinski2019gameofsurfacecodes} and Gidney and Eker{\aa} \cite{Gidney2019HowQubits}, do not necessarily require detailed knowledge of the input circuit, and are instead only a function of the logical qubit count, the T (or Toffoli) count and the measurement depth.
+In contrast, the surface code strategies we utilize, do not necessarily require detailed knowledge of the input circuit, and are instead only a function of the logical qubit count, the T (or Toffoli) count and the measurement depth.
 This approach may not yield optimal results for specific algorithms but it enables one to effectively estimate physical resource requirements for a particular algorithm as a function of strategy (the time-space optimization spectrum) and the code cycle time.
+We contrast two strategies, the first which can be considered to provide upperbound resource estimates for any general circuit input, and closely follows the work of Litinski's Game of Surface Codes (GoSC) \cite{Litinski2019gameofsurfacecodes}.
 We go beyond the pedagogical examples provided by Litinski \cite{Litinski2019gameofsurfacecodes} by creating an automatic tool that calculates the physical resources across the space-time optimization spectrum and apply it to the algorithmic requirements of quantum advantage use cases.
 Furthermore we use the tool to calculate the number of physical qubits required to reach a specified run time as a function of the code cycle time of the hardware by utilizing the necessary degree of parallelization.
-In addition to the Game of Surface Codes (GoSC) method of parallelization, we incorporate and compare the method of Gidney and Eker{\aa} \cite{Gidney2019HowQubits} which uses AutoCCZ factories \cite{Gidney2019FlexibleStates} to trade space for run-time up to the time optimal limit.
-For this method we relied upon the ancillary files of Gidney and Eker{\aa} \cite{Gidney2019HowQubits} and adapted them to be flexible enough for our broader considerations.
+We investigate the impact of varying the measurement depth with a fixed total T count, on the efficiency of the GoSC unit approach and identify the optimal value in particular regimes.
+In addition to the Game of Surface Codes method of parallelization, we incorporate a method which uses AutoCCZ factories \cite{Gidney2019FlexibleStates}.
+For this method we relied upon the ancillary files of Gidney and Eker{\aa} \cite{Gidney2019HowQubits} and adapted them to be flexible enough for our broader (circuit agnostic) considerations.
+Our intention with the routing overhead with the AutoCCZ factories is to cover a wide range of possible circuit characteristics, while it may be an over estimation for some specific circuits, it may also represent an under estimation for some worst-case situations.
+We accomplish our aim of quick and general resource estimation as a function of algorithm meta information, and hardware characteristics, by contrasting the upper-bound scenario of GoSC units, with a more heuristic utilization of AutoCCZ factories.
+With detailed knowledge of the input circuit, further optimizations of the footprint configuration are possible, but generally these must be performed on a case by case basis and are non trivial to automate.
 The tool used to generate the results presented in this paper is available upon request.
 We use the latest logical resource requirements for breaking elliptic curve encryption \cite{HanerImprovedLogarithms,RoettelerQuantumLogarithms} and estimate the number of physical qubits required to break the encryption of Bitcoin keys in the small amount of time it would actually pose a threat to do so, all as a function of both the code cycle time and base physical error rate.
-Finally, we investigate the impact of varying the measurement depth with a fixed total T gate count, where the GoSC method displays the most interesting behaviour.